 Sustainable urban Drainage Systems

 Each project has its challenges, from turning a new desert development into a green urban environment, to building a more effective infrastructure that can cope with the excess run-off generated by heavy storm events.
-Assessing and managing flood risks in development has become an important aspect of any new project, essential to analyse the flood risk and guide the selection of appropriate flood prevention and water management solutions.
+Assessing and managing flood risks has become an important aspect of any new project, as it helps to guide the selection of appropriate flood prevention and water management solutions.

 Whether your development suffers from too much, or too little water, a SuDS planning and engineering design approach can be integrated to carefully address these challenges and provide an effective controlled detention, attenuation, infiltration or soakaway system as part of a resilient city strategy.